Maryum97/Employee-Directory-2021/README.md

 <br>

 ## 💻 Usage
-The app is as simple to use as explained in the description above: simply ...
+The app is as simple to use as explained in the description above: simply open the link to the website and view all the employees in the table.
+Filter out the employees by writing the first OR last name in the search bar.
+On clicking the 'Find Employee' button, you will be presented with the employees who share the name you have searched for.
+To reset the search, simply click on the 'Reset Search' button, and the page will load a random list of employees into the table again.
+Using the three buttons provided, sort the employees with the respective purpose of each button, as suggested by the names: 'Sort By Age', 'Sort Alphabetically', and 'Sort By Phone Number'.

 ## 👪 Contributing
 If you wish to contribute to my app, contact me using the details below and gain access to my Github repository with your Github account today!
 Create your own branch and make amendments to my code, to make improvements or for marketing purposes.

 ## ✏️ Tests
-There were no particular test that this app has been made to pass, except for ...
+There were no particular test that this app has been made to pass, except for the app to be running in the browser

 ## 💐 Credits
 I used quite a bit of help from the following sources: